iotexpert/WW101/platforms/WW101_2_CYW943907AEVAL1F/README.txt

 WW101_2_CYW943907AEVAL1F - README
 --------------------------------------------

+This platform is for the combination of the CYW943907AEVAL1F and version 2.* of the CY8CKIT-032 PSoC AFE Shield.

 Provider    : Cypress
 Website     : http://www.cypress.com/products/wireless-connectivity
 Description : Combo of Cypress CYW943907AEVAL1F and PSoC AFE Sheild V2.*